effeffe/rootana/manalyzer/README.md

 * prepare to start analyzes, create histogram objects, initialize data structures, load calibrations: in the module's BeginRun() method.

 An analyzer may be used to process just one data file, a sequence of data files from the same run (subrun files) or several different runs.
-In this last case, there may be two different types of results (histogram objects, etc): per-run histograms and cumulative "all runs" histograms.

-To correctly manage the lifetime (creation and destructions) of all these types of data objects, the analyzer module is broken into two classes:
+To correctly manage the lifetime (creation and destructions) of all data objects, the anlayzer uses "run objects".

-* the "run" class holds data (histograms, canvases, etc) for the run currently being processed.
-These data is created when the run starts, it is destroyed when the run ends and the analyzer framework encourages a coding style where pointers to deleted objects will not be accidentally kept and used, leading to memory corruption and crashes.
+A "run object" holds all the data (histograms, canvases, c++ structures, etc) for the run currently being processed. these data are created when the run starts, and are destroyed when the run ends, encouraging a coding style where pointers to deleted objects will not be accidentally kept and used, leading to memory corruption and crashes.

-* the "module" class holds data that needs to be accumulated across multiple runs.
-The module "run" object will typically maintain a pointer to it's "module" class to access these data.
+The analyzer framework manages (creates and destroys) run objects using the factory pattern.
+It the typical case, the user run object is connected to the framework by creating a TAFactory object (written explicitely or using the TAFactoryTemplate<T>) and passing it to the TARegister object via static initialization.

-Other analyzer frameworks did not have this separation of per-run and "global" data, and this encouraged the use of global variables.
-Together with ROOT's idiosyncratic memory management, where some ROOT objects "live" inside in normal memory and behave like normal C++ objects while other ROOT objects live "inside ROOT file" objects and "vanish" when the ROOT file is closed, it makes it very easy to write analyzers that crash at the end of run or crash when switching from one run to the next. (a problem for online analyzers).
+Previous analyzer frameworks did not use this type of "run object" to manage per-run data, and encouraged the use of global variables for ROOT file objects, for ROOT histograms, etc. Together with ROOT's idiosyncratic emory management, where some ROOT objects "live" inside in normal memory and behave like normal C++ objects while other ROOT objects live "inside ROOT file" objects and "vanish" when the ROOT file is closed, made it very easy to write analyzers that crash at the end of run or crash when switching from one run to the next. (a big problem when writing online analyzers).

-The present manalyzer scheme was devised mainly to straighten this memory management problem and permit more robust online analyzers.

 ### The flow object